Transforming lives through quality learning experiences

 Abington Library houses and provides access to materials in support of the ASU-Beebe curriculum.
 It includes over 75,000 print books, 65,000 eBooks (including downloadable titles for eReaders), 4000 audio/visual items, and active print subscriptions to approximately 120 periodicals.
 In addition, we provide access to over 30,000 eJournal titles through approximately 50 online databases from our library website.

-On-campus access is provided at ASU-Beebe, ASU-Beebe Searcy Campus, ASU-Beebe Heber Springs Campus, and the Little Rock Air Force Base Degree Center.
+On-campus access is provided at ASU-Beebe, ASU-Beebe Searcy Campus, ASU-Beebe Heber Springs Campus, and the Little Rock Air Force Base University Center.
 Off-campus access is also available by using the ASU Beebe ID number and six-digit birthdate.
-Please contact the Library at 501.882.8959 or email at email@example.com if you are unable to access the online databases.
+Please contact the Library at 501.882.8959 or email at firstname.lastname@example.org if you are unable to access the online databases.